Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iVDRQg_aWpU,6302.09944999074,6313.24705.md

 ### Transcript

-> yeah yeah from where you guys what nationality i'm australian i'm swedish there you go vr support vr is something that like
+> yeah yeah from where you guys what nationality I'm australian I'm swedish there you go vr support vr is something that like